baishakh22/PlexMediaServer_with_OMV/README.md

 sudo apt-get update
 ```

   4. Install Plex
 To install the plex type the following command:

 ```
 sudo apt install plexmediaserver
 ```

+## Reboot or Restart the Machine
+If you need to require to reboot or restart, first log in to the OpenMediaVault and restart/reboot from there.